If you didn't know, I'm moving on to www.hyperwest.net.

 After Nightcrawler teleports, he leaves behind a faint scent of brimstone said to be transported from the alternate dimension through which he travels.
 A loud *bamf* noise is always present whenever he teleports (it being the sound of air rushing to fill the space he was just occupying).

-"Tiger got to hunt, bird got to fly; Man got to sit and wonder, 'Why, why, why?'
+This blog is going to be a work in process -- blogging exclusively from a (slow) laptop sucks so I can't quite set it up right yet."Tiger got to hunt, bird got to fly; Man got to sit and wonder, 'Why, why, why?'
 Tiger got to sleep, bird got to land; Man got to tell himself he understand."

 -Kurt Vonnegut-

-By the time my friends congregated on Tuesday night, I was just concerned with getting to safe places -- in my mind, that was church.
+SundayBy the time my friends congregated on Tuesday night, I was just concerned with getting to safe places -- in my mind, that was church.
 I stopped wanting to go to church long ago; I'm not even religious, not by a long shot.
 But I wouldn't even leave LA until I had the assurance that I could get to church on Wednesday.
 I thought I was in The Game, Fight Club, Memento, the Bible, Ender's Game, you name it, I was thinking it.
 I was making too many connections and coincidences to NOT believe something was going on.
 Again, different story."I don't do catfights, I do choreography."

 If I was in any way delusional or nutty, it was me thinking my life was exactly like Ender's Game.
 Exactly.
 I'm re-reading the books right now to see if there's anything going on there.
 I STILL think I'm in Ender's Game...